 Read more: Do gravel bikes need suspension forks?

-As a broad generalization, gravel bikes will have “harder” gearing which will allow riders to continue pedaling when riding at higher speeds.
-Mountain bikes will have relatively “easier” gearing that suits steep and technical off-road climbs.
+As a broad generalization, gravel bikes will have “harder” gearing, again, to suit faster speeds.
+Mountain bikes will have relatively “easier” gearing for steep and technical off-road climbs.
 Both gravel and mountain bikes have limitations when it comes to gearing.

 Take, for example, a gravel bike and a mountain bike each equipped with the latest SRAM 1x drivetrain.
 Gravel bikes with a XPLR eTap AXS gravel drivetrain might use a 42t chainring and a 10-44t cassette.
 Mountain bikes with an Eagle drivetrain might use a 32t chainring and a 10-50t cassette.